yassouali/fast.ai_notes/cutting_edge_DL/lecture12.md

 - We're setting our models into training mode,
 - creating an iterator over our real dataset,
-- We'll iterate over the batches, for each iteration of training for the generator, we'll do `d_iters` of training for the desriminator, generally `d_iters = 5`, but in the begining it doesn't make sence to train the generator if the discriminator can't recognize the fake images from the real ones, so we start by 100 iterations of training the discriminator, and then we'll equal `d_iters = 5`, but after 500 iterations `d_iters = 100`,
+- We'll iterate over the batches, for each iteration of training for the generator, we'll do `d_iters` of training for the desriminator, generally `d_iters = 5`, but in the beginning it doesn't make sence to train the generator if the discriminator can't recognize the fake images from the real ones, so we start by 100 iterations of training the discriminator, and then we'll equal `d_iters = 5`, but after 500 iterations `d_iters = 100`,
 - So to train the discriminator, we set its weights to trainable, and freeze the generator's weights,
 - We clamp the parameters of the discriminator following the WGaN paper,
 - Get a real image, and pass through the discriminator to get the real loss, and then get a vector of random values, create a fake image using the generator, and pass it through the discriminator to get the fake loss,
 - We zero the gradient with respect to the loss from the pytorch dynamic graph, and then calculate the new value of the loss: `lossD = real_loss-fake_loss`, calculate the new derivatives and update the weights,
-- After `d_iters` of training the discriminator, we now train the generator, we freeze the discriminator weights, zero out the gradients, and then pass the fake image created by the generator through the descriminator to get the generator's loss, we then calculate the gradients and update the weights.
+- After `d_iters` of training the discriminator, we now train the generator, we freeze the discriminator weights, zero out the gradients, and then pass the fake image created by the generator through the discriminator to get the generator's loss, we then calculate the gradients and update the weights.

 ```python
 def train(niter, first=True):